 Dental Exams and Consultations

-Twice a Year dental exams and consultation is essential to maintaining good oral health, especially in the event that you have some present disease.
+Twice a Year dental exams and consultation is essential to maintaining good oral health, particularly if you have any existing disease.

 Nothing Can Replace Regular Dental Checkups